On the Galois structure of units in totally real $p$-rational number fields: Factor equivalence, theorems of Burns and regulator constant

 of $\mathbb{Q}[G]$-modules. \end{defi}

-The set of $G$-relations form a subgroup of the free abelian group $\mathbb{Z}[S(G)]$ over the set $S(G)$ of subgroups of $G$.
-It is known that its $\mathbb{Z}$-rank is equal to the number of conjugacy classes of non-cyclic subgroups of $G$ (cf. \cite[§13.1, Thm.
-30]{serre1977linear}). \begin{exam} \begin{enumerate} \item[(i)] If $G$ is a cyclic group, then there is no non-trivial $G$-relation. \item[(ii)] If $G$ is isomorphic to $(\mathbb{Z}/p\mathbb{Z})^2$ for a prime $p$, then the group of $G$-relations is generated over $\mathbb{Z}$ by the $G$-relation $pG + 1 - \underset{H}{\sum} H$ where $H$ runs over the subgroups of $G$ of order $p$, and $1$ denotes the trivial subgroup. \end{enumerate} \end{exam}
+The set of $G$-relations forms a subgroup of the free abelian group $\mathbb{Z}[\mathscr{S}(G)]$ over the set $\mathscr{S}(G)$ of subgroups of $G$.
+Its $\mathbb{Z}$-rank is known to equal the number of conjugacy classes of non-cyclic subgroups of $G$ (cf. \cite[§13.1, Thm.
+30]{serre1977linear}). \begin{exam} \begin{enumerate} \item[(i)] If $G$ is cyclic, then there are no non-trivial $G$-relations. \item[(ii)] If $G$ is isomorphic to $(\mathbb{Z}/p\mathbb{Z})^2$ for a prime $p$, then the group of $G$-relations is generated over $\mathbb{Z}$ by the $G$-relation where $H$ runs over the subgroups of $G$ of order $p$, and $1$ denotes the trivial subgroup. \end{enumerate} \end{exam}